Incoterms 2020 - Banco Sabadell

 If the parties wish to exclude some of the costs derived from the importation to the obligations of the seller (such as VAT), this must be clearly stated (for example, “DDP, VAT unpaid”).

-Generally, this term is not appropriate in a documentary credit, since a document certifying delivery at destination would be required, which would distort the documentary
+Generally, this term is not appropriate in a documentary credit, since a document certifying delivery at destination would be required, which would distort the documentary.

 The seller complies with his delivery obligation once the merchandise has been placed next to the ship at the dock or the barges at the designated point of shipment.